 Overview of the Master Staff Program

-In addition, residence hall coordinators and community assistants handle problem resolution, administration of facility issues, and some programming support for the residential colleges.
-Though these student employees report to the Office of University Residential Life, they work cooperatively with the college master staff and the student officers of the colleges in advancing the goals of the colleges.
+In addition, residence directors and community assistants handle problem resolution, administration of facility issues, and some programming support for the residential colleges.
+Though these employees report to the Office of University Residential Life, they work cooperatively with the college master staff and the student officers of the colleges in advancing the goals of the colleges.

 Council of Masters

-The Council of Masters comprises the master staffs of all the colleges, the associate provost for undergraduate education, the director of residential colleges.
+The Council of Masters comprises the master staffs of all the colleges, the associate provost for undergraduate education, the director of residential academic initiatives.
 The council meets periodically during the academic year to develop policy and program initiatives and to discuss issues of system-wide concern.

 Back to top.